whaakman/azure-docs.nl-nl/articles/cognitive-services/Translator/quickstart-go-transliterate.md

      * Read your subscription key from an env variable.
      * Please note: You can replace this code block with
      * var subscriptionKey = "YOUR_SUBSCRIPTION_KEY" if you don't
      * want to use env variables.
+If so, be sure to delete the "os" import.
      */
     subscriptionKey := os.Getenv("TRANSLATOR_TEXT_KEY")
     if subscriptionKey == "" {